maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Advance Payments
 ****************
 #.
-Create the advance payment Invoice and apply it’s related payment.
+Create the advance payment Invoice and apply its related payment.
 #.
 Create the final invoice without considering the advance payment.
 #.
 Create a credit note for the Final invoice with the advance payment amount.
 #.
 Reconcile the Credit note with the final invoice.